 - 1. How do senior leaders set, deploy and ensure two-way communication for: a) short and long-term direction and organizational priorities b) performance expectations, c) organizational values, and d) ethical behavior? - (a) The Executive Director works with EOC members in an annual process to outline the critical areas for the year.
-Annual objectives are developed and approved by the EOC members to guide actions relative to its statutory responsibilities and achievement of the agency's mission or vision to shape the work plan and focus of staff.
-The Executive Director then develops a management plan to provide time lines, identify data requirements, allocate resources, and establish the criteria for satisfactory accomplishment.
-The Executive Director meets monthly with all staff persons and, in additional meetings, with individual staff persons. - (b) Performance expectations are established each August in individual employee meetings with each employee using the EPMS system.
+Annual objectives are developed and approved by the EOC members to guide actions relative to its statutory responsibilities and achievement of the agency's mission or 2020 Vision to shape the work and focus of staff.
+The Executive Director then develops a management plan to provide time lines, identifies data requirements, allocates resources, and establishes the criteria for satisfactory accomplishment.
+The Executive Director meets quarterly with all staff persons and, in additional meetings, with individual staff persons.
+The EOC also engaged in a discussion led by Dr. Jon Pierce, Senior Fellow at the Institute of Public Service and Policy Research at the University of South Carolina to focus on the overall mission of the agency. - (b) Performance expectations are established each July in individual employee meetings with each employee using the EPMS system.